 6. Confirmation and Statements

 All transactions made through the Dividend Reinvestment Service will be confirmed on your regular account statement.
-Pershing acts as agent in all dividend reinvestment transactions.
+Pershing acts as an agent in all dividend reinvestment transactions.
 You may obtain immediate information by calling a registered representative of T. Rowe Price Brokerage.

 *Pershing and T. Rowe Price Brokerage may, in the future, charge a transaction fee for Dividend Reinvestment Services.

-The following disclosure pertains to estimated annual income (EAI) and estimated current yield (ECY) figures displayed on brokerage account statements.
+The following disclosure pertains to estimated annual income (EAI) and estimated current yield (ECY) figures displayed on Brokerage account statements.

 The EAI and ECY figures are estimates and for informational purposes only.
 These figures are not considered to be a forecast or guarantee of future results.
 These figures are computed using information from providers believed to be reliable; however, no assurance can be made as to their accuracy.
 Because interest and dividend rates are subject to change at any time and may be affected by current and future economic, political, and business conditions, they should not be relied on for making investment, trading, or tax decisions.
 These figures assume that the position quantities, interest and dividend rates, and prices remain constant.
 A capital gain or return of principal may be included in the figures for certain securities, thereby overstating them.